Page ten, officers, victory parades

 the Prince of Wales discusses cinematography with Dr H.D.
 Girdwood'.
 Girdwood

-was the owner of 'Realistic Travels' which produced most of the WWI views.
+was the owner of 'Realistic Travels' which produced most of the UK WWI

 Order